Alexander Dallas (priest): Early life

-Missionary Work
+Missionary work

-He began his mission to Ireland in 1843 and he famously established the controversial Irish Church Missions to Roman Catholics on 28 March 1849, which set up a number of Churches, schools, missions and orphanages.
-Officially he held the post Honorary Secretary of the Irish Church Missions.
-The Irish church missions was seen as proselytising during the Irish Famine, and for being Soupers.
-In the west of Ireland particularly Galway his evangelistic zeal and aggressive approach caused much conflict in the community.
+Dallas began his mission to Ireland in 1843, and established the Irish Church Missions to Roman Catholics on 28 March 1849.
+A number of churches, schools, missions and orphanages were set up.
+Dallas was Honorary Secretary to the Missions.
+They were seen as proselytising during the Irish Famine, and attracted the slur of soupers.
+In the west of Ireland, particularly Galway, Dallas's evangelistic approach caused community tensions.
 He moved for a while to Castlekirke on Lough Corrib where he set up a school.
 He had his sermons translated from English to the Irish Language for the native population.
 Rev. Dallas and the ICM entered into partnership with the Irish Society for Promoting the Education of the Native Irish through the Medium of Their Own Language.
 In the west, Rev. Dallas' anti-catholic tirades caused much bitterness within the Irish Society, with the Dublin University branch opposing the alliance.

-One of his supporters in Dublin was Ellen Smyly the philanthropist who had set up schools and homes in Dublin, the Smyly Homes.
+One of his supporters in Dublin was Ellen Smyly, a philanthropist who had set up schools and homes in Dublin, the Smyly Homes.
 His friends included many prominent Irish Protestants including members of the Guinness family.

 His attitudes and inspiration for his missions could have been due to his belief in Premillennialism or Millennialism, and the famine was a portent.
 Also that the practice of Catholicism was responsible for poverty and disorder.